matloff/TidyverseSkeptic/README.md

-# Teaching R in a Kinder, Gentler, More Effectie Manner:
+# Teaching R in a Kinder, Gentler, More Effective Manner:

 # Use Base-R, Not the Tidyverse